Softpanorama

 2 major versions:

-dnosp
+ndn & dnosp

 License

-GNU License GNU License
+Commercial Shareware GNU License GNU License GNU License Freeware GNU License Commercial

 The essence of OFM paradigm: OFMs as a new command line interface for the Unix shells

 Although originated in DOS, in my view OFMs can and should be considered as a new generation of Unix shells command line interface, the interface that simplifies working with the command line shell environment.
 I would say that this is essentially a breakthrough in the creation of the shell command line interface.
 The only thing that is lacking is a component model and the integration with a suitable scripting language as a macro languages (for example, scripting host in Windows, TCL in Unix).
-That means that the importance of OFMs is closely related to the importance of shell environment.
-As David Korn aptly said (bold italic is mine - BNN):
+In a way OFM can be integrated into bash or similar Unix shell as a special graphical mode of operation.

 There are many people who use UNIX or Linux who IMHO do not understand UNIX.
 UNIX is not just an operating system, it is a way of doing things, and the shell plays a key role by providing the glue that makes it work.
 The UNIX methodology relies heavily on reuse of a set of tools rather than on building monolithic applications.
 Even Perl programmers often miss the point, writing the heart and soul of the application as Perl script without making use of the UNIX toolkit.

 Paradoxically that means that Unix is a better environment for OFMs then Windows.
+Recently that changed with the introduction of PowerShell by Microsoft which in many ways resembles Korn shell.

-What enhancement we can expect
+What enhancements we can expect

 in the next generation of OFMs?